 Want a full-size coach without paying in excess of six figures?

-There are more Class A motorhome choices out there for less than $100,000 than you might think.
+There are more Class A motorhome choices out there are less than you might think.

 And while all are gas-powered and most are characterized as “entry level” in RV manufacturers’ lineups, they are not without many of the amenities you’d expect to find in more expensive motorhomes – solid-surface countertops, multiple slideouts and full-body paint.